quot3s/quot3s.github.io/quotes6.md

   </div>

 <div class="quote-card">
     <div class="quote-text">How do you explain a 2-year gap in your resume?
 "Sir, I went hiking up to the mountains to do some soul-searching and find inner-peace.
 Now, I have changed for the better."
-Literally, know a coworker who went for a 1-year trip to Nepal but she is white so gets a pass.</div>
+Literally, know a coworker who went for a 1-year trip to Nepal but she is white and they make visits the East to do hippie things, so she is good.</div>
   </div>
 xc